trambarhq/relaks-starwars-example-sequel/README.md

 ## CharacterPage

-The `renderAsync()` method of `CharacterPage` ([character-page.jsx](https://github.com/trambarhq/relaks-starwars-example-sequal/blob/master/src/pages/character-page.jsx)) is also largely unchanged.
-Instead of receiving `person` as a prop, it's now necessary to fetch the object, using the id from the route.
+`CharacterPage` ([character-page.jsx](https://github.com/trambarhq/relaks-starwars-example-sequal/blob/master/src/pages/character-page.jsx)) is also largely unchanged.
+Instead of receiving `person` as a prop, it now fetches the object from Django, using the id from the route.

 ```javascript
 import React from 'react';